devopsies/nginx-reverse-proxy/README.md

 ## Start using NGINX

 In this workshop, the NGINX setup is performed inside Vagrant VMs.
-In this workshop we will try to implement the following architecture:
+We will try to implement the following architecture:

 <img src="imgs/target-arch.png"/>

-The Vagrantfile in the material folder contains the VMs definition and can be run using `vagrant up --provider virtualbox`, which brings up the VMs and the required network configuration or a similar one.
-It is better to always check up the networking configuration of each VM after issuing `vagrant ssh vm-hostname` by running `ip addr` from within the VM.
+The Vagrantfile in the material folder contains the VMs definition and can be run using `vagrant up --provider virtualbox`, which brings up the VMs and the required network configuration.
+You can check up the networking configuration of each VM after issuing `vagrant ssh vm-hostname` by running `ip addr` from within the VM.
 The rest of the configuration is provided in bash scripts but is not automatically set up.
 I advise students not to copy paste them, and try to finish the workshop on their own, then use the provided scripts for verification.

 ### Launching Vagrant machines

-In this workshop, 3 Vagrant VMs will consume 512 MB of RAM and will use 1 vCPU (total of 1.5 GB and 3 vCPUs).
+In this workshop, 4 Vagrant VMs will consume 512 MB of RAM and will use 1 vCPU (total of 2 GB).
 Run the following commands from within the `material` folder to start the Vagrant VMs:

 ```bash
 vagrant up --provider virtualbox